paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 An open communications medium, typically the Internet, that is used to transport messages between the Claimant and other parties.
 Unless otherwise stated, no assumptions are made about the security of the network; it is assumed to be open and subject to active (i.e., impersonation, man-in-the-middle, session hijacking) and passive (i.e., eavesdropping) attack at any point between the parties (e.g., Claimant, Verifier, CSP or RP).

 #### Nonce
 A value used in security protocols that is never repeated with the same key.
-For example, nonces used as challenges in challenge-response authentication protocols must not be repeated until authentication keys are changed.
+For example, nonces used as challenges in challenge-response authentication protocols SHALL not be repeated until authentication keys are changed.
 Otherwise, there is a possibility of a replay attack.
 Using a nonce as a challenge is a different requirement than a random challenge, because a nonce is not necessarily unpredictable.

 #### Off-line Attack
 An attack where the Attacker obtains some data (typically by eavesdropping on an authentication protocol run or by penetrating a system and stealing security files) that he/she is able to analyze in a system of his/her own choosing.